rackspace-cookbooks/jenkinsstack/README.md

 Stack used to configure a jenkins master and any number of jenkins slaves.
 By default, the stack uses SSH slaves (master initiated) as opposed to JNLP slaves (slave initiated).
 The master generates a private key that is used for jenkins authentication as well as passwordless SSH from master to slaves.

+## Disclaimers

+Changing of Jenkins SSH key pairs should be considered unsupported.
+If a specific SSH key is desired, please add this before the initial buildout.
+It is possible to manually change this, but it does require manual changes on the server.

 ## [Changelog](CHANGELOG.md)

 See CHANGELOG.md for additional information about changes to this stack over time.